 Created in 2002, the Paris Plages event offers Parisians and visitors free places to relax and take advantage of leisureactivities during the hot summer days.
 There are cool lawns, sun umbrellas, deckchairs, palm trees, cultural and sports activities, but also swimming.
 Everything to cool off and enjoy the sunny weather.

 Formerly organized on the Right Bank of the Seine, this year’s event is being held in the Parc Rives de Seine, on the Quai de Loire and Quai de Seine at the Bassin de la Villette, as well as on the esplanade of City Hall.
-As the summer season promises to be sunnier than ever, Paris rolls out its seaside charm!
+As the summer season promises to be sunnier than ever, Paris rolls out its seaside charm whilst respecting the infection prevention and health measures currently in force!

 Where to go and what to do at Paris Plages in 2020

 Parc Rives de Seine

-From the Pont de Solferino to Pont Alexandre III on the left bank, and from Pont de Sully to Pont Neuf on the right bank, the Parc Rives de Seine offers exceptional views of the historic monuments of Paris such as the Eiffel Tower, the Louvre and the Musée d'Orsay.
+From the Pont de Solferino to Pont Alexandre III on the left bank, and from Pont des Arts to Pont de Sully on the right bank, the Parc Rives de Seine offers exceptional views of the historic monuments of Paris such as the Eiffel Tower, the Louvre and the Musée d'Orsay.
 During Paris Plages, people strolling along the quays can sit on the lawns and wooden terraces to enjoy this unique and unusual setting, of palm trees and sun umbrellas … A seaside atmosphere guaranteed!

 La Villette Canal Basin

 Over in the 19th arrondissement, enjoy the huge Paris Plages swimming pools!
 Located on the Quai de Loire of the Canal de l’Ourcq, the three pools are of different depths to suit both children accompanied by an adult, people with reduced mobility, and swimmers of different abilities.
-Supervised all day, they are open from 11am to 9pm, from 20 July to 09 September.
+Supervised all day, they are open from 11am to 8.30pm in 2-hour shifts, i.e. from 11am to 1pm, then from 1.30pm to 3.30pm, then from 4pm to 6pm, and finally from 6.30pm to 8.30pm.

 On the quayside, beach huts, showers and toilets provide facilities for slipping on a swimsuit; and for refreshment, there are 4 kiosks and 2 ice-cream sellers.